 - Now open this OpenVPN page in your browser.

-- Scroll to the bottom of that page and click tap-windows-9.21.2.exe to download the latest TAP driver (NDIS 6) for OpenVPN.
-The NDIS 5 driver is for Windows XP.
+- Scroll to the bottom of that page and click tap-windows-9.21.2.exe to download the latest TAP driver (NDIS 6).

 - Right-click the TAP-Windows exe and select Run as administrator.

 - Restart Windows after installing the driver.